 One record in HDocHierarchyDefinition table has a special meaning.

-field equals a reserved value “Root”, this record defines the root of the hierarchy.
+When the ObjectClass field equals a reserved value “Root”, this record defines the root of the hierarchy.

-field which should contain the text to be displayed in the root node.
+All the other fields should be empty except for the LabelText field which should contain the text to be displayed in the root node.

-should contain the text to be displayed as a hierarchy tab caption.
+In case of additional hierarchies LabelField should contain the text to be displayed as a hierarchy tab caption.

-The first level object classes should have “Root” as their parent class and an empty ForeignKeyField
+The first level object classes should have “Root” as their parent class and an empty ForeignKeyField field.

 HyperDoc always displays all records from the first level tables.